 The purpose of this article is to report some of the pluses of Uruguay's business environment.
 Give you examples of the types of businesses English-speaking expats are running.
-And to provide you with a few tips if you decide starting a business in Uruguay might be for you.
+And to provide you with a few tips if you decide to try starting a business in Uruguay.

 Reasons to consider starting a business in Uruguay